weseek/awesome-database-backup/README.md

 # What is awesome-database-backup

-awesome-database-backup is the collection of npm packages which backup/restore databases to/from Cloud storage services like Amazon S3 or Google Cloud Storage.
+Collection of CLI executable npm packages which backup/restore databases to/from Cloud storage services like Amazon S3 or Google Cloud Storage.

 # How to execute